 Talent performing the intraperitoneal injection on the animal.
 TXT: Buprenorphine: 0.03 mg/kg

 2.1 WIDE: Talent preparing the rat on the surgical microscope

+Added: 2.1.1: Talent applying 0.3% ofloxacin and 0.1% dexamethasone to the eye.

+*Voice over: Apply 0.3% ofloxacin and 0.1% dexamethasone to the eye

 Using surgical ophthalmic forceps, hold the superior sclera at the vertical midline next to the corneoscleral junction to stabilize the eye [1].